JosephViolago/iotbutton-starter/README.md

 # Amazon IoT Button Starter Project
 Starter project for the Amazon IoT button.

-Goal: to serve as read out with statistics about a specific Amazon IoT Button.
+Goal: to provide a read out of statistics about a specific Amazon IoT Button.

 ## Running the project
 To run the webserver to record/report the statistics: